The following privacy statement describes how we will use and process personal data.

 In accordance with our commitment to protect vulnerable people from all forms of exploitation and abuse, we may share details, including personal data, relating to serious breaches of our Safeguarding Policy with statutory authorities such as the police, the Serious Organised Crime Agency (SOCA), the Child Exploitation and Online Protection Agency (CEOP) and the Charity Commission.

-Compliance with GDPR legislation
+Compliance with UK GDPR legislation

-New UK legislation affecting the processing and collection of personal data is in place from May 25th 2018.
+UK legislation affecting the processing and collection of personal data is in place from May 25th 2018.
 We have assessed how we collect and process data and have concluded that the Legitimate Interest provision is applicable.

 There are three elements to the legitimate interests basis.